**Updated on 02/24/20 to reflect 2020 trends

 - Free Network Evaluations

 When a small business is facing computer repair issues, it can be crippling — basically business comes to a crashing halt.
 Friendly PC is there when and where you need us.
 We can offer remote cloud care, we can show up to your office, or you can come into the store anytime.
-Find out more about our Business Service offerings here.
+Find out more about our services here.